tillpayments/woocommerce-plugin/README.md

 1. Download ZIP from GitHub repo
 2. Unzip and navigate inside the `woocommerce-plugin-master/` folder, rename the inner folder to `tillpayments` and zip the resulting folder
-3. Upload through WordPress Admin panel via Plugins > Add New > Upload Plugin
+3. Upload tillpayments.zip through WordPress Admin panel via Plugins > Add New > Upload Plugin
 4. Activate the plugin through the 'Plugins' screen in WordPress

 ## Configuration